Searching for Dark Pions with the MoEDAL-MAPP Detector at the LHC: Introduction

+For example in \cite{Berlin_2018}, they present a model that has long lived dark pions forming the bulk of dark matter in the early universe.
+It is also important to note that they explicitly consider the influence of dark vector mesons on the behaviour of the model.
+For this model, they find that dark pions in mass ranges from 10 MeV to 10 GeV with kinetic mixing parameters between $10^{-7}$ and $10^{-1}$ match the observed dark matter energy density.
+With heavier dark pions they observe larger kinetic mixing parameters being needed, while lighter dark pions require smaller mixing parameters.

 We will investigate the detectability of this model's dark pion by MoEDAL's (Monopole and Exotics Detector at the LHC) MAPP (MoEDAL Apparatus for Penetrating Particles) subdetector.
-MoEDAL is the seventh experiment at the Large Hadron Collider (LHC)~\cite{MoEDAL, Design, FairbairnPinfold}, while MAPP-1 is being installed adjacent to the MoEDAL detector to take data during the High-Luminosity (HL) phases of the LHC.
+MoEDAL is the seventh experiment at the Large Hadron Collider (LHC)~\cite{Design, FairbairnPinfold}, while MAPP-1 has been installed adjacent to the MoEDAL detector to take data during the High-Luminosity (HL) phases of the LHC.

 The physics program of the MoEDAL experiment is broad, but concentrates on the search for avatars of new physics.
 MoEDAL proper is dedicated to the search for highly ionizing avatars of new physics, expanding the physics reach of the LHC in a complementary way.
 Magnetic monopoles are the main example of such highly ionizing particles, but MoEDAL can also search for any massive, (pseudo-)stable, slow-moving particles with single or multiple electric charges, as found in many BSM scenarios.
 This aspect of MoEDAL's physics program is described in detail elsewhere~\cite{Acharya_2014}.
 To date, MoEDAL has taken data in proton--proton collisions with $8$~TeV and $13$~TeV collision energies, as well as in heavy-ion collisions.
 MoEDAL's most recent limits on monopole production at the LHC are given in Ref.~\cite{acharya-PhysRevLett.123.021802}.